Trade Forex Trading

 = 20:1

 So Why not Just Choose 10:1 option as the Maximum Leverage Example?
-Because to keep within the suitable money management rules it is even adviced that traders use less than this?
+Because to keep within the suitable equity money management rules it is even advised that traders use less than this?

-In xauusd the security is known as margin.
-This is capital you deposit with your broker.
+In xauusd the security is referred to as margin.
+This is capital you deposit with your online broker.

-This is calculated in real time as you trade.
-To keep your borrowed money you must maintain what is known as required capital (your deposit).
+This is calculated in real-time as you trade.
+To keep your borrowed money you must maintain what is referred to as required capital (your deposit).

 Now if Your Leverage Example is 100:1

-When trading if you have $1,000 & use leverage ratio 100:1 & buy 1 standard contract for $100,000 your margin on this transaction is $1000 dollars in your account, this is money which you'll lose if your open trade transaction goes against you the other $99,000 that's borrowed, they will close the open trade transactions automatically once your $1,000 has been taken by the market.
+When trading if you have $1,000 dollars and use leverage ratio 100:1 & buy one standard contract for $100,000 your margin on this transaction is $1000 dollars in your account, this is money which you'll lose if your open trade transaction goes against you the other $99,000 that's borrowed, they will close the open trades automatically once your $1,000 balance has been taken by the market.

-But this is if your broker has set 0 % Margin Requirement before liquidating your trades automatically.
+But this is if your online broker has set 0% Margin Requirement before closing out your trades automatically.

-For 20% requirement before liquidating your trades automatically, then your trades will be closed once your account balance gets to $200
+For 20% requirement before liquidating your trades automatically, then your trades will be stopped out once your trading account balance reaches $200

-For 50 percent requirement of this level before closing out your trades automatically, then your trades will be closed once your account balance gets to $500
+For 50 % requirement of this level before closing out your trades automatically, then your trades will be stopped out once your account balance gets to $500

-Most brokers don't set 100 % requirement, but there are those who set 100% aren't suitable for you at all, select those set 50 % or 20% margin requirements, in fact, those brokers that set their margin requirement at 20% are some of the best since due to the likely-hood they liquidate-out your trade transaction is reduced as shown in examples above.
+Most online brokers do not set 100% requirement, but there are those who set 100% aren't suitable for you at all, select those set 50 % or 20% margin requirements, in fact, those brokers that set their margin requirement at 20% are some of the best since due to the likely-hood they liquidate-out your trade is reduced as shown in examples above.

-To know about this level which is calculated by your software automatically - the MetaTrader 4 Platform will show this as "XAUUSD Margin Requirement", This will be portrayed as a percentage the higher the percentage the less likely your trades are to get closed out.
+To know about this level which is calculated by your software automatically - the MetaTrader 4 Platform Software will show this as "Gold Margin Requirement", This will be portrayed as a percentage the higher the percentage the less likely your trades are to get closed out.

 For Example if